ozone-his/ozone-docs/docs/implementers/backup-restore.md

 ./start.sh
 ```

+!!! danger "Potential Data Loss!"

+    Once the restore is done, run `unset RESTORE`.
+    This is to avoid re-restoring upon next restart, which could lead to losing data.

-But first, let's dive and see how to set the variable to tell where to retrieve the backup.
+But before actually restoring, let's dive and see how to set the variables to tell where to retrieve the backup.

 ### Restoring from a local path